GAURAV-DEEP01/CMDAI/README.md

 ### 4. Install Dependencies

-Ensure you have the necessary dependencies installed.
-CLAI requires `git` and `npm`.
+Ensure you have the necessary dependencies installed. cmdai requires `git` and `npm`.
 If they are not installed, you can install them using your package manager.

 For example, on Ubuntu: